 The upper floors of the building house the Herreid Military Museum, which tells the stories of service and sacrifice from the Civil War through World War II.
 Artifacts on display include the tail end of a World War I fighter plane and military uniforms from Rock County soldiers.
 Eventually, the top floor will feature exhibits from the Korean War to the present.

 A Sioux quartzite cliff rising 100 feet into the air, and one of the last remaining herds of purebred bison in the world, are just two of the distinctive qualities of this state park found north of Luverne.
 The landscape, which includes a small piece of America’s once vast tallgrass prairie, is home to hundreds of wildflowers, big bluestem grasses up to 7 feet tall, and prickly pear cacti.
 Birders should be on the lookout for dozens of species, including the blue grosbeak and rare Brewer’s sparrow.

-Spend a day hiking or biking on the trails, or stay overnight in your tent, RV, or in the on-site tipi.
-New in 2018, an open-sided vehicle will take visitors on a 90-minute Prairie and Bison Tour on summer weekends and holidays, Memorial Day through Labor Day.
+Spend a day hiking or biking on the trails, or stay overnight in your tent, RV, or in the on-site teepee (advance reservations required).
+The park's newest offering is a 90-minute Prairie and Bison Tour, available on summer weekends and holidays, Memorial Day through Labor Day.
 Three tours are offered each day of operation, one of which is wheelchair accessible.
 Reservations can be made in advance online or in person that day.

 Pipestone National Monument, Pipestone

 The Native American tradition of quarrying pipestone to make into sacred pipes and other items is still practiced today at this National Monument, making it the only site in the National Park System where resources can be removed from the grounds.
 Tribes from the area and beyond come here to quarry the stone using sledgehammers, chisels and other handheld tools; the waiting list for the required permit is as much as 10 years out.